Supreme God in Bhagavad Gita

 It is very obvious that the speaker of Bhagavad Gita while giving the knowledge to whole mankind via Arjun talks about himself and also some other God.
 The verses mentioned above are a testimony to this statement.
 There are many other verses where the speaker of Bhagavad Gita makes nuanced reference to the Supreme God but the glaringly obvious ones have been mentioned here.
 The conclusion that can be drawn is that the Speaker of Bhagavad Gita is not the Supreme God.
 There is another God above him who is the Supreme God.

-Essence of Shrimad Bhagavad Gita Bhagavad Gita Chapter 1
+Essence of Shrimad Bhagavad Gita Summary of Bhagavad Gita

 Categories: bhagavad-gita | Tags: